 iPhone 11 vs. iPhone 11 Pros: Prices compared

 Back in 2018, the iPhone XR introduced a price gap between Apple's entry-level smartphone and its more feature-rich models, and that gap only widened with the iPhone 11 family's debut.
-Thanks to the iPhone 11's starting price of $699, there's now a $300 gap between it and the base model iPhone 11 Pro, which starts at $999.
-Even the most expensive iPhone 11 model — one that comes with 512GB of storage— costs $150 less than the cheapest iPhone Pro model.
+When the iPhone 11 arrived on the scene more than a year ago priced at $699, it was $300 cheaper than the iPhone 11 Pro.

 iPhone 11 vs. iPhone 11 Pros: Design and size

 You definitely won't confuse the iPhone 11 with its Pro counterparts.
-The iPhone 11 features an aluminum and glass body and comes in a rainbow of colors — purple and green are the newcomers, joining the black, yellow, white and red variants that are held over from the iPhone XR.
+The iPhone 11 features an aluminum and glass body and comes in a rainbow of colors — purple and green joined the black, yellow, white and red variants that are held over from the iPhone XR (which is still on sale at Apple for a reduced $499 price.)

 The iPhone 11 Pro and iPhone 11 Pro Max opt for a more sophisticated look.
 These phones use stainless steel for their frame, and the glass has a matte finish to it.
 Your color options are more staid here, though Apple does include a Midnight Green version alongside more traditional choices like Space Gray, Silver and Gold.

-Apple emphasized the durability of the iPhone 11 Pro and 11 Pro Max when it introduced those phones last fall.
+Apple emphasized the durability of the iPhone 11 Pro and 11 Pro Max when it introduced those phones in 2019.
 All three new iPhones boast IP68 dust- and water-resistance ratings, though not all IP68 ratings are apparently created equal.
 The iPhone 11 can survive a 30-minute dunk in up to 2 meters of water, while the Pro models can go a bit deeper to 4 meters.
+(These days, the iPhone 12 models can go 6 meters.)

 No matter which model you pick up, you're going to get a noticeable camera bump.
 It's precision milled to fit in with the rest of the phone, whether you've got an iPhone 11 or one of the Pro models in your hand.

 The same dimensions you saw with the iPhone XS, XS Max and XR are back with the current models.
-The iPhone 11 Pro Max is the tallest and widest of Apple's new phones, and it weighs the most.
+The iPhone 11 Pro Max is the tallest and widest of these three phones, and it weighs the most.
+(It's since been dwarfed by the iPhone 12 Pro Max and that phone's massive 6.7-inch display.)
 The next tallest phone, the iPhone 11 is also the thickest, though only by a fraction of an inch.
-The iPhone 11 Pro is the most compact model.
+The iPhone 11 Pro is the most compact model, though the iPhone 12 mini shrinks things further.
 As with recent iPhones, there's no headphone jack to be found on any of member of the iPhone 11 family.

 iPhone 11 vs. iPhone 11 Pros: Displays